P. C. Wren: Military service

 On 1 December 1914, Wren was commissioned as a reserve officer in the British Indian Army's 101st Grenadiers.
 His unit served in the East African campaign, including the Battle of Jassin in January 1915, but Wren was placed on sick leave on 17 February and was discharged from the British Indian army in October, returning to his civilian employment.
 Wren's obituaries claimed he had earlier served as an officer in the Indian Auxiliary Force's Poona Rifles, but historian Martin Windrow noted that this was due to Wren being confused with another officer of the same name.

 Later life

-Wren resigned from the Indian Education Service in November 1917.
+Wren, appointed principal of Elphinstone High School, Bombay in 1915, resigned from the Indian Education Service in November 1917 after a period of extended sick leave.
 His wife Alice Lucille had died 26 September 1914 in Poona, India; his daughter had died of pertussis (whooping cough) in Nottinghamshire on 19 May 1910.
 From there it is claimed that he joined the French Foreign Legion for a single tour of five years though he would have been 42 years of age on enlistment, somewhat older than the usual recruit and with a record of ill health.
 He lived out the remainder of his life in England concentrating on his literary career.
 One of the few photographs of Wren known (see above) shows a typical British Army officer of the Edwardian era with clipped moustache, wearing plain dark blue regimental dress.